When To Use Gua Sha In Your Skincare Routine

 How To Use Gua Sha

 The first thing you need to know about how to use this tool effectively is that you should always pair it with a facial oil for gua sha.
+If you don’t apply a facial oil when you use gua sha in your skincare routine, you risk damaging your skin.
 Ideally, you want to opt for something that has grapeseed oil, jojoba oil, or sweet almond oil and something that’s rich in vitamins.
 Your skin will thank you because these ingredients are jam-packed with anti-aging properties.
 From there, just follow these easy steps:

 Since the gua sha tool will move stuff around on your face, you want to ensure that you get the day’s products and bacteria off before you start massaging your face.
 You don’t want to inadvertently give yourself more acne while you’re trying to reduce it, right?

-In the next section, I’ll offer 10 facial oils that work great with a gua sha massage, but don’t forget that you want to use the gua sha tool after each step in your skin-care routine.
-You don’t want to skip the products because that could cause friction on your skin.
+In the next section, I’ll offer 10 facial oils that work great with a gua sha massage, but don’t forget that you want to use the gua sha tool after each step in your skincare routine.
+You don’t want to skip any of the products because that could cause friction on your skin.

 Another thing that could unnecessarily cause friction is using the tool while not keeping it flat on your face.
 In order to remedy this, experts suggest keeping the tool at a 15-degree angle to your face.
 Moreover, dermatologists caution against using too much pressure.
 Yes, you’re trying to get some drainage, but you don’t want to shock your skin.